open/close all folders

 Statt dem üblichen Gemecker, sagen alle "Es schmeckt lecker!"

 Translation: Instead of the usual whining, everyone says "It [garlic] tastes delicious!"The long-suffering wife of Chagal, Rebecca has to deal constantly with her husband's antics.
 Her refusal to stake her husband after the Professor warns her he'll turn into a vampire results in Magda's death.

 - Adult Fear: A ton for poor Rebecca.
 As if losing her daughter wasn't bad enough, she promptly loses her husband too, and Magda (allthough it's unknown if, and to what degree she cared about her) not long afterwards.

 - Abhorrent Admirer: She's become one of sorts to her own husband, with the young, busty Magda in the inn.

-- She's never seen or heard from again once the first act ends.
+- What Happened to the Mouse?: She's never seen or heard from again once the first act ends.

 - Big Bra to Fill: Petite, flat-chested actresses who play her are usually padded up and have their cleavage shaded with makeup to create the effect of extreme voluptuousness.

 - Buxom Is Better: What gets her the attention of Chagal and occasionally Alfred.

 - Cute Monster Girl: Usually, in the second act.